Last updated on February 8th, 2024 at 08:24 pm

-Kargil War heroes were remembered last fortnight on the occasion of Kargil Vijay Diwas which is observed on 26 July every year.
+In 1999, India and Pakistan fought on the rocky inhospitable terrain at heights above 10000 feet.
+Known as Kargil War, the heroes who laid down their lives in the conflict are remembered on the occasion of Kargil Vijay Diwas which is observed on 26 July every year.

-We were there in Kargil War memorial or Drass war memorial in Aug 2015 and again in July last year.
+We were there at Kargil War Memorial or Drass war memorial in Aug 2015 and again in July 2016.

 It is 6 AM when get into the Scorpio at Sonmarg in Aug 2015.
 We are on the way to Leh for our Markha Valley trek.
 It is a chilly morning.
 Typical of this part of Kashmir.

 It is breakfast time at Drass – one of the coldest places on earth.
 The local delicacy is “Bun Omelette”.
 We relish the yummy dish and wash it down with an excellent chai.
-Drass is an interesting place which have people from Baltistan settled over here.
-These families have crossed over quarter century ago.
+Drass is an interesting place which has people from Baltistan settled over here.
+These families crossed over a quarter century ago.

-Please click on the pictures to see them in larger size.
+Please click on the pictures to see them in larger sizes.

 The setting is perfect.
-Located at the foothills of Tololing hill across Tiger Hill range, the memorial is spread out wide on a flat land.
+Located at the foothills of Tololing Hill across Tiger Hill range, the memorial is spread out wide on flat land.
 The main entrance welcomes visitors who have to enter their names at the reception.

 Please follow these instructions and maintain the decorum of the place.

 The war memorial has a large brass plaque with the names of all the soldiers who laid down their lives.
-This is a poignant place reminding us another memorial built for brave soldiers of Indian Army in Second World war in Kohima war cemetery.
+This is a poignant place reminding us of another memorial built for brave soldiers of the Indian Army in Second World War in Kohima war cemetery.

-A larger museum tells the complete story of the Kargil war.
-You have stops for each battle which lists out all details with nice models.
-It demonstrates how the troops would have fought gloriously in these terrain.
+A larger museum tells the complete story of the Kargil War.
+You stop for each battle which lists out all details with nice models.
+It demonstrates how the troops would have fought gloriously in this terrain.
 A nice documentary on the war is shown at regular intervals.
-It is worth spending few minutes to watch the heroics of the men in uniform.
+It is worth spending a few minutes to watch the heroics of the men in uniform.

-The sand model shows the area of operation of Kargil War.
-The rugged terrain, the heights makes these mountains one of the toughest battlefields in the world.
+The sand model shows the area of operation of the Kargil War.
+The rugged terrain and the heights make these mountains one of the toughest battlefields in the world.

-These letters from battle zone from Lt Praveen Tomar makes a poignant reading.
-The tough times in the battle field when your men are getting killed and you have to lead them is inexplicable.
+These letters from the battle zone from Lt Praveen Tomar make a poignant reading.
+The tough times on the battlefield when your men are getting killed and you have to lead them are inexplicable.
 It comes out so naturally when this boy of barely 23 years writes about his own fears and experiences of his baptism!
 Zoom the second picture and read it.

-The tomb stones with Epitaphs for the fallen heroes.
-It reminds of the War Cemetery in Kohima in Nagaland.
+The tombstones with Epitaphs for the fallen heroes.
+It reminds me of the War Cemetery in Kohima in Nagaland.

 We leave with a heavy heart.